DaithiMartin/Optimal_Irrigation/cheat_sheet.md

 (venv) ~/ echo "file_or_directory" >> .gitignore

-It is generally good to add the ./venv/ directory to the .gitignore
+It is generally good to add the "venv/" directory to the .gitignore and just handle new build by initializing a new virtual environment and using pip to install the dependencies from requirements.txt

-Add any remaining files to
+Add any remaining files to tracked files

+(venv) ~/ git add .

+If you happen to add a file to tracked files and want to remove it:

+(venv) ~/ git rm -r --cached